cazadorlucas1-cmyk/Visualization-of-my-projects/Synthethic ecommerce 2025/README!.txt

 If you want access to the project you can request it at my gmail: hunterlucas1@gmail.com

 The leaked files are in English, and the requested and filtered data is in Spanish and English for greater inclusion and readability.

+Since the database is so large, I've decided not to include it here, but I can provide it if you needed.